The Utilities sector comprises electricity and gas generation, distribution and supply to consumers, telecommunications, water, and sewerage.

 • at risk of exposure to flammable gas and chemical emissions, fire and explosions

 • with vibrating tools / machinery (HAV)

-Additionally, the utilities industry faces particular challenges from lone workers forming a high proportion of its workforce, an increased risk of musculoskeletal disorders resulting from its ageing workforce, and the widespread use of contractors creating inconsistent Health & Safety procedures and policies and/or blurred lines of responsibility.
+Additionally, the Utilities industry faces particular challenges from lone workers which form a high proportion of its workforce, an increased risk of musculoskeletal disorders resulting from an ageing workforce, and the widespread use of contractors creating inconsistent Health & Safety procedures and policies and/or blurred lines of responsibility.

 Innovation in the Utilities Sector : The Case for Wearable Technology